A Chance to Extend Putnam Park

 • A native butterfly garden;

-• Accessible seating areas, an amphitheater and eco-friendly restrooms;
+• Accessible seating areas, an outdoor education area, and eco-friendly restrooms;

 • Multiple trails, connecting Scott Ranch to the rest of Putnam Park;